 Shrimp Ceviche that’s refreshingly tangy, slightly spicy, and served up with creamy slices of avocado and crisp tortilla chips.
 It’s a delicious way to cool off this summer!

-Spring has officially arrived and before we know it, summer and its ominous heat will be at our back door.
-In fact, we’re already seeing here in Southern California temperatures above 85 F degrees, thanks to El Nino.
+Spring is just around the corner and before we know it, summer and its ominous heat will be at our back door.
+In fact, we’re already beginning to sweat out above 85 F temperatures here in Southern California.

 In traditional ceviche, raw seafood such as fish, octopus or shrimp is cured in a bath of citrus juices such as lime or lemon juice and then flavored with chili peppers, cilantro, onions, and salt.
 As the seafood is not cooked in heat, it is imperative to use the freshest ingredients and consume the dish immediately for best flavor and food safety.